francobosetti/POD-TPE2/README.md

  - _DoutPath_: Path of the directory to put the query results
  - _Dn_: Number of agencies to show
  - _DmaxRecords (optional)_: Maximum number of entries to read from the tickets data file, if not set reads the entire file
+ - _Dcombiner (optional)_: Indicates if a combiner will be used, if not set defaults to true

 #### Query 4: License plate with the most infractions in each area within the range [from, to]